I am passionate about Africa. Having visited 20 African countries, I truly believe that there can be a bright future for the continent. Therefore I

-As a former correspondent, he is still being approached to comment on breaking news developments in Africa, for example by BNR news radio, Radio 2, Nieuwsuur or De Wereld Draait Door.
-He also writes op-eds, mainly for NRC Handelsblad and OneWorld, and occasionally analysis or interviews.
+As a former correspondent, he is still being approached to comment on breaking news developments in Africa, for example by BNR news radio, Radio 2 and Nieuwsuur.
+He also writes op-eds, mainly for NRC Handelsblad and occasionally writes analysis or in-depth stories.

-“Events I remember most from my time as a correspondent are the 29 days I spent on a boat travelling 1,730 km on River Congo, witnessing a ‘coming of age’ ritual in South Sudan and being the personal driver of Ugandan Olympic Marathon champion Stephen Kiprotich for a day.
-Standing 30 feet away from Muammar Ghadaffi was also quite an experience, just like interviewing his presumed girlfriend in Kampala,” Mr. Doornebal said.
+Arne Doornebal: “Events I remember most from my time as a correspondent are the 29 days I spent on a boat travelling 1,730 km on River Congo, witnessing a ‘coming of age’ ritual in South Sudan and being the personal driver of Ugandan Olympic Marathon champion Stephen Kiprotich for a day.
+Standing 30 feet away from Muammar Ghadaffi was also quite an experience, just like interviewing his presumed girlfriend in Kampala.”